You can install via npm:

 The dialog function has no Promise-based counterpart because it does not have a general "we're done" callback to call.

-All Bootstrap modals, and thus all Bootprompt modals, unlike DOM alert()
+All Bootstrap modals, and thus all Bootprompt modals, unlike DOM alert(),

-calls, are non-blocking.
+confirm(), and prompt() calls, are non-blocking.
 Keep that in mind when

 using this API, as the functions provided by the API are not drop-in